saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-20-deco-decorated-functions.md

     Sends 3 ICMPs to a host and suppress the output by sending it to devnull.

     Arg:
-        dev: an object that is capable of communicating with the Juniper API.
+        host: an IP address or a hostname the system can resolve

     Returns:
         0 if there was a response